brajendraSwain/angular2-shopingApp/README.md

 ## Running

-In order to run the app just run `npm start` from within the cloned `countries` directory.
+In order to run the app just run `npm start` from the project directory.

 ## Test